Annual Gynecological Exams

 - Flu and Tdap vaccines for current clients (unfortunately, we cannot provide these vaccinations for family members)

-Our building is accessible.
+Our building is designed to be accessible to people of all physical abilities.
 If you have a physical or mobility disability, our goal is to accommodate you with an appointment room specifically designed for people using assistive devices.
 This room also includes an accessible exam table that allows for more functionality than a traditional exam table.
+When scheduling your appointment please let the TMC staff know that you would appreciate an appointment room that is designed for someone with an assistive device.

 Insurance & Payment